psisber-ptc/hudl-candidate-proj/integration_tests/README.md

 ```
 - This file will be ignored by Git.

-### Executing Tests
+## Executing Tests

 1. In the `integration_tests` directory you can execute all the tests simply using the command ```pytest```
 2. There are other ways of running tests with pytest as covered in the pytest documentation [Usage and Invocations](https://docs.pytest.org/en/6.2.x/usage.html)
-- One of the most useful standard commmand line options is `-k="some string to match`.
+- One of the most useful standard commmand line options is `-k="some string to match"`.
 It will cause pytest to only run tests with the string to match in it.
 For example:```pytest -k="login"``` only runs tests with "login" in their name.
-3. Some custom options that have been implemented:
+3. Some custom options have been implemented:
 - `--baseurl="base url"` This is useful for testing in different environments or international versions of the site.
 It defaulst to `https://www.hudl.com`.
 An example usage would be `pytest --baseurl="https://es.hudl.com"` or `baseurl="https://staging.hudl.com"`
 - `--browser="browswer name"` Chrome and Firefox are currently supported.
 It defaults to Chrome.
 An example usage would be `pytest --browser="firfox"`

+## Developing Tests

+### Source Code Managment with Git and Gitflow

+1. Refer Git documentation sources for details on using Git.
+Atlassian has a good tutorial [Getting Started](https://www.atlassian.com/git/tutorials/setting-up-a-repository) and a cheat sheet [Git cheat sheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)
+2. An overview of Gitflow is available from Atlassian [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

+### Working on a Jira Ticket

+1. As part of your scrum team activities you will be assigned to write tests for developer Jira Stories.
+- You might collaborate on a Story which includes development and testing, and be assigned one or more Subtasks.
+- You might be assigned your own Jira Story or Task that is purely for testing.
+However, even in this case your Jira ticket should be linked to one or more developer tickets that are to be tested.
+2. With the repository cloned to your local machine (part of the setup instructions) you should ensure that your code is up to date.
+- You should always start from the `develop` branch, but NEVER work on the `develop` branch.
+- Before starting any work, you should update your copy of the `develop` branch with the `develop` branch on GitHub.
+You can do this with:
+`git checkout develop`
+`git fetch`
+`git status` (To see how far behind the remote `develop` branch you are)
+`git pull`
+3. Now you need a branch to work on.
+4. If the code you need to test has been merged to `develop`, then you should create a new branch from `develop` with:
+`git checkout -b <name of new branch>`
+- The branch name should be be unique, descriptive, not too long, have no spaces (use `-` to separate words) and be all lower case except perhaps for the Jira project indicator.
+It should include the Jira ticket ID.
+5. Sometimes the code you need to test has not been merged to develop.
+- You need to checkout the branch that has the code to be tested. do this with:
+`git checkout <branch name>`
+- You may also need to do do a `git fetch -all` before the checkout:
+`git fetch --all`
+`git checkout <branch name>`
+- If you are collaborating closely with the developer, you can work on this branch.
+- More likely though you will be working on your own branch which you will create from the developers branch with:
+`git checkout -b <new branch name>`
+- The same requirements for the branch name previously mentioned apply.
+6. At this point you are ready to develop automated tests.
+However, you need an environment to develop your and test your tests against.

+### Test Development Environment

+1. It is assumed that you will be developing your automated tests on your own laptop.
+2. It is also assumed that you can spin up a testable version of the application under test on your laptop, or you or someone else can build and deploy it to some other environment.

+### Writing Automated Tests